-The main branch houses all kinds of print media, a record collection, stationary computers and portable devices for mobile internet access for rent.
+The main branch houses all kinds of print media, a record collection, stationary computers and portable devices for mobile internet access.
 The exhibitions on all floors feature local, national, and international artists, cover local political history, and explore the relation between arts and activism.
 The library shows its dedication to diversity throughout its program, starting with Drag Queen Story Hour for its youngest visitors.
 The youth program The Mix encourages community engagement and promotes the library as a future workplace.
 Since large baggage is allowed, visitors without permanent housing can bring their belongings.

 Since 2008, a permanent story booth can be found on the sixth floor.
 It was installed by StoryCorps, a national oral history project founded in New York in 2003 whose aim is to collect, share, and preserve people’s stories.
 They’ve created the largest African-American story archive in US history.
 Visitors can make an appointment and tell their stories in interview form, which will be edited and broadcast on NPR’s morning edition.
 Archived stories can be found on the project’s website.

-Books and Burritos: Exploring the Mission District
+Books and burritos: Exploring the Mission District

 Walking towards Alley Cat along taquerías, colorful murals, and “Latino Cultural Quarter” signs, I wonder how much your desire to find something influences what you actually find.
 Before setting out on my journey, I decided to dedicate my time in California to culture contact in border areas.
 How does Mexican-American culture relate to dominant US culture and Mexican culture?
 Is the term Chican@ used as a self-description or an insult?
 Do people view their bilingualism as a source of pride or problems?
-And how permeable or impenetrable is the US-Mexican border in everyday life?
+And how impenetrable is the US-Mexican border in everyday life?

 The Borderlands Lectura: Writing about the border within